steve-caron-dynatrace/hot2020-k8s-openshift/Exercise_Instructions/05_Customize_Service_naming_rules/README.md

 ## Explore auto-detected Service names

-Take a quick look at the current Service naming as automatically assigned by Dynatrace with the built-in naming rules.
+Take a quick look at the current <b>Service</b> naming as automatically assigned by Dynatrace with the built-in naming rules.

 You can see <b>Services</b> in different locations in the Dynatrace console